An introduction to complaining

 Bus driver complaints

 London TravelWatch welcomes the information shared with us by passengers using the bus network in London.
-We will record all information given to us and use it (with all personal details removed) as evidence where the passenger experience provides particular insight.
-However, London TravelWatch does not take appeals complaints about bus drivers that include but are not limited to
+We assess all appeals raised with us and will record all information given to us and use it (with all personal details removed) as evidence in our conversations with TfL.